jonaskromer/pichess/README.md

 Welcome to **πChess** (pronounced like *peaches* in German)!

-πChess is a console-based chess game written in **pure Scala 3** using a strict **functional programming** style and **ZIO**.
+πChess is a chess game written in **Scala 3** using **ZIO** throughout — from domain validation to HTTP serving.
+It features a terminal TUI and a browser-based web GUI that stay in sync via `SubscriptionRef` and Server-Sent Events.

 This project serves as a foundation for a layered architecture that will progressively evolve through multiple university lecture phases.
-Starting as a humble Text User Interface (TUI) game, it is designed to seamlessly scale into a modern, reactive system featuring HTTP APIs, persistence (MongoDB/PostgreSQL), WebSocket streams, and Kafka event publishing—all without mutating the core domain model.
+Starting as a TUI game, it is designed to seamlessly scale into a modern, reactive system featuring HTTP APIs, persistence (MongoDB/PostgreSQL), reactive streams, and Kafka event publishing — all without mutating the core domain model.

 ## 🚀 Getting Started